top of page

 WHILE CARING FOR A SICK PET

-Managing a beloved pet's chronic or terminal disease can be stressful.
-Our science blog is dedicated to helping pet owners and veterinarians understand this stress, and finding ways to reduce it, so that people can make the most of their time with their pet.
+Managing a pet's chronic or terminal disease can be stressful.
+Our lab and science blog are dedicated to helping pet owners and veterinarians understand this stress, and finding ways to reduce it, so that people can make the most of their time with their pet.

 Home: Welcome